Serve in the Community

 We sponsor a young man, Dison Okomba, through ChildFund International.
 We correspond with him on a regular basis.
 Parishioners can make a donation to support Dison by making a gift in thanksgiving of or in honor of a loved one.

-We collect can tabs for the Shriners Hospitals for Children; food for the Franklin Area Survival Center, blankets for homeless members of our community, school supplies and baby blankets for Church World Services, and towels for the Salvation Army, who welcome homeless members of our community to shower in their facilities.
+We collect can tabs for the Shriners Hospitals for Children; food for the Franklin Area Survival Center, blankets for homeless members of our community, school supplies and baby blankets for Church World Services, canned soup for Souper Bowl of Caring, and towels for the Salvation Army, who welcome homeless members of our community to shower in their facilities.

 Many of our events are specifically geared towards our Franklin County community, such as the Community Gun Violence Prevention Vigil, Ashes to Go, Stations in the Street, Blessing of the Backpacks, Blessing of the Animals, and Vacation Bible School.